Technology: Certificates, On-The-Job Training, or Higher Education?

 On-The-Job Training: Learning by Doing

-Many technology jobs offer on-the-job training, where employees receive hands-on experience and training while working.
-This approach can be ideal for individuals who prefer a more practical, hands-on learning style.
+Many technology jobs offer on-the-job training, where employees receive hands-on experience while also working, and getting paid for that work.
+This type of approach is ideal for individuals who prefer a more practical learning style, and prefer a hands-on approach to their education.

 Advantages of On-The-Job Training: